Behind the Scenes of Ducati’s Triumphant Return to Pikes Peak 2018

-Chinnock's story was interrupted when he stopped to shake someone's hand, and he didn't finish the thought until two days later, on Pikes Peak, waiting for the Ducati riders to hit a starting line 9,000 feet up a mountain.
-In between those two points, the three of us—Chinnock, Boulanger, and I—had watched practice and Superpole events from the World Superbike paddock at Laguna; flown to Denver by way of San Francisco; picked up a trio of Ducati Multistradas for a late-night ride into Colorado Springs; found a few hours sleep at Ducati's customary motel; and made a 4:00 AM run up the mountain.
+Chinnock's story at Ducati Island was interrupted when he stopped to shake someone's hand, and he didn't finish the thought until two days later, on Pikes Peak, waiting for the Ducati riders to hit a starting line 9,000 feet up a mountain.
+In between those two points, the three of us had watched Superpole events from the World Superbike paddock at Laguna; flown to Denver by way of San Francisco; picked up a trio of Ducati Multistradas for a late-night ride into Colorado Springs; found a few hours sleep at Ducati's customary motel; and made a 4:00 AM run up the mountain.

 What Chinnock told me was this: in the days leading up to his sub-ten-minute run, the same year Carlin Dunne set the course record that would stand for five years, Greg Tracy crashed while filming a promotional spot and sustained significant injury.
 And no one knew about it except the Ducati team.

 Maybe it's because we had all spent so much compressed time together—not just riding, but shuffling along food courts and sitting in bars and zombifying in front of our phones at an airport gate and stumbling dead-ass tired out of our motel rooms at zero dark thirty—but when Chinnock tells the story in full it comes out like a confession.
 Haltingly, at first, then all at once.

 He says Tracy was pulverized so badly he couldn't put a foot to the ground; he had to be lifted onto the bike and supported at stops.

 The team was able to keep it out of the press, and Tracy still wanted to race.

-In between, Greg Tracy went out and broke the 10-minute mark, which had never been broken before that day, except the next rider to break it was his teammate Carlin Dunne, who did it just a bit quicker, and who then claimed a record that famously stood for half a decade.
+In between, Greg Tracy went out and broke the 10-minute mark, which had never been broken before that day, except the next rider to break it was his teammate Carlin Dunne, who did it just a bit quicker, and who in doing so claimed a record that famously stood for half a decade.

 "That race, the guys were really leaning hard, hanging it way out," he says.
-"Maybe almost too far out."
+"Maybe too far out."